chen0040/keras-chinese-resume-parser-and-analyzer/README.md

 The objective of this project is to use Keras and Deep Learning such as CNN and recurrent neural network to automate the task of parsing a chinese resume.

+# Overview

+### Parser Features

+* Chinese NLP using SnowNLP
+* Extract chinese texts using pdfminer.six and python-docx from PDF nad DOCX
+* Rule-based resume parser has been implemented.

+### Deep Learning Features

+* Tkinter-based GUI tool to generate and annotate deep learning training data from pdf and docx files
+* Deep learning multi-class classification using recurrent and cnn networks for
+    * line type: classify each line of text extracted from pdf and docx file on whether it is a header, meta-data, or content
+    * line label classify each line of text extracted from pdf and docx file on whether it implies experience, education, etc.

 The included deep learning models that classify each line in the resume files include:

 * [cnn.py](keras_cn_parser_and_analyzer/library/classifiers/cnn.py)